FIWARE/tutorials.Getting-Started/README.md

 -H 'Link: <http://context/user-context.jsonld>; rel="http://www.w3.org/ns/json-ld#context"; type="application/ld+json"' \
 -H 'Accept: application/ld+json' \
     -d 'type=Building' \
-    -d 'options=keyValues'
+    -d 'format=simplified'
 ```

 #### Response:

-Because of the use of the `options=keyValues`, the response consists of JSON only without the attribute definitions
+Because of the use of the `format=simplified`, the response consists of JSON only without the attribute definitions
 `type="Property"` or any _properties-of-properties_ elements.
 You can see that `Link` header from the request has been
 used as the `@context` returned in the response.